-The textbook we will be using is "Physical Chemistry" by Silbey, Alberty and Bawendi (4th ed.).
-We will aim to cover Part I: Thermodynamics (Chapters 1-8) and Part III: Kinetics (Chapters 18-19).
-As those who have taken the first semester know, there typically is much more material in these chapters than can be reasonably covered; this is also true in the second semester.
-While this textbook was chosen for its clear writing style and because it appears to align with my pedagogic approach, you should understand that for most upper level courses the textbook is an aid, not the "bible".
-Depending on the material/chapter, various sub-topics will not be covered in class (or the reverse).
+The textbook we will be using is "Physical Chemistry for the Life Sciences" by Atkins and de Paula (2nd ed.).
+We will aim to cover Parts 1 and 2: Thermodynamics (Chapters 1-5) and Kinetics (Chapters 6-8).

+The strength of this textbook is the abundance of references to biochemical applications.
+On the flip side of the coin, the material is pitched at a somewhat lower level than what is appropriate for a bona fide physical chemistry course.
+Thus, we will cover quite a bit of material that goes beyond the textbook.
+And the reverse is also true; occasionally there will be much more material than can be reasonably covered.
+I will attempt to indicate where we connect with the textbook.
 The rule of thumb to use in this course is that if a concept is not discussed in lecture, you don't need to know the corresponding passage of a chapter; however, you are responsible for all material discussed in class.
 Also, be aware that much of the content may be presented by me differently from the way the author has done a given topic.
-Occasionally I may copy passages out of other books when such might be helpful as an additional resource for you.
+Occasionally, I may copy passages out of other books when such might be helpful as an additional resource for you.